What is a urologist?

 - Sterilization counseling/Vasectomy

-Our adult urology services will provide medical management or surgical treatments depending upon your problem.
-When necessary, the general urologist will refer you to a sub-specialist within our group who has additional training and experience in treating more complicated issues.
+A general urologist will provide medical management or surgical treatments depending upon your problem.
+When necessary, the general urologist will refer you to a sub-specialist within our group who has additional training and experience to treat more complicated problems.

 What are Advanced Practice Providers?

-Advanced practise providers (APPs) include nurse practitioners and/or physician assistants.
-They are qualified health care professionals who work under the supervision of a physician.
-They have a formal certificate and accreditation by their licensing bodies, but their scope of practice is more limited than a physician.
-APPs can take a medical history, perform a physical exam, order diagnostic testing, and prescribe or perform simple treatments.
+Advanced practice providers (APP’s) include nurse practitioners and/or physician assistants.
+They are qualified health care professional who work under the supervision of a physician.
+They have a formal certificate and accreditation by their own licensing bodies, but their scope of practice is more limited than a physician.
+APP’s can take a medical history, perform a physical exam, order diagnostic testing, and prescribe or perform simple treatments.
 They can evaluate common conditions and recommend evaluation and management.
-Most APPs do not do complicated procedures or surgery.
-Still, with our guidance, some develop the skills to perform procedures such as cystoscopy, prostate biopsy, or assisting in the operating room.
+Most APP’s do not do complicated procedures or surgery but some, with our guidance, develop the skills to perform procedures such as cystoscopy, prostate biopsy, or assisting in the operating room.

-We have an excellent app trained in the adult urology services of our office and hospital-based patients.
-Our app extends our reach, allowing us to accommodate more patients and any emergencies.
-Medicare and commercial insurance carriers recognize the importance of APPs and generally cover their services.
+We have excellent APP’s that we have trained in the urological care of our office and hospital-based patients.
+Our APP’s extend our reach, allowing us to accommodate more patients and any emergencies.
+Medicare and commercial insurance carriers recognize the importance of APP’s and generally cover their services.